LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 3.`\|`UE5LD`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 You can pick from different starting templates with Games, Film/Video & Live Events, Architecture and Automotive Product Design & Manufacturing as options.
+You can also load recent projects as well!

 We are going to make a game so lets start by selecting **Games** and then select the **Third Person Template**.